the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/dps/guide.md

 Bastions:

 - Turn left, burn towards outgate (K1 & S1), start with Scorch/Null, bastion as soon as you reach top speed, you should be roughly 1/3 through your burn when you bastion (see x), this lets you drift towards outgate while maintaining bastion.
-Paladins should use Conflagration during bastion, Null for Kronos (unless all three battleships are within Void range).
+Paladins should use Conflag during bastion, Null for Kronos (unless all three battleships are within Void range).

 Vindicator: